 The Creator uses no visible form—not even in dreams—and has no gender (and is referred to by name instead of using a masculine or feminine pronoun).
 The Creator cannot be physically touched or hurt.

 A group of strange yet similar legends describe a special doorway through which the Creator will some day enter the world in bodily form.
-Differences among these legends include what the doorway is made of (diamond, gold, pure light, etc.) and where it is located (various famous or holy places, now including Arlinac Town).
+Differences among these legends include what the doorway is made of (diamond, gold, pure light, etc.), where it will be located, and what this arrival will signify.

 The Creator enjoys when mortals speak to him aloud.
-The Creator is chatty and often replies privately using a quiet tone that seems very like normal thought except that it could never be mistaken for anything but the Creator's voice.
+The Creator will sometimes reply privately using a quiet tone that seems very like normal thought except that it could never be mistaken for anything but the Creator's voice.
 Many replies are humorous truths the hearer would never have otherwise deduced or imagined.